Bentleyville Pool House Pavilion

 You’ll notice in some of the photos a stick that has a plumb-bob hanging from one end.
 I’m using this plumb-line, a “plummet”, as a visible geometrical reference to transfer the shape and size of one timber to another, at full scale.
 This allows me the opportunity to accommodate timber that may be milled out-of-square and of varying dimensions (all 8″x8″ rough-sawn timbers are not exactly 8″x8″).
 This system/rule requires full scale lay-up and it is imperative that all the timber be dead-level in all parallel horizontal planes before one timber is scribed to another.
 It’s a lot of putzing and fussing, but it’s as close to fool-proof as I can get.

-This framework is only a portion of a much larger project in collaboration with Payne & Payne Renovations and Design of Chardon, Ohio.
+This framework is only a portion of a much larger project in collaboration with Payne & Tompkins Design•Renovation of Chardon, Ohio.
+Please use this link for more photos of the entire finished project: Payne & Tompkins Design•Renovation